LaggardAn industry or company that is underperforming the market.

 Limit OrderAn order to buy or sell a security at a specific price.
 As opposed to a market order, limit orders might not be filled immediately if the market moves away from the specified price.

-Line ChartPrice charts that connect the closing prices of a given market over a span of time that form a curving line on the chart.
+Line ChartPrice charts that connect the closing prices of a given market over a span of time, forming a curving line on the chart.
 This type of chart is most useful with overlay or comparison charts that are commonly employed in intermarket analysis.
 It is also used for visual trend analysis of open end mutual funds.

 Linear RegressionThe least-squares line-of-best-fit for a price series.
 Even though the formula is quite complicated, a linear regression is relatively easy to understand.
 Imagine a scatter plot (dots) for the closing prices of a security.
 A linear regression is a line that passes through these points with the best possible fit.
 See also the Raff Regression Channel.